197 comments

 As an added bonus, I added a column to calculate the change in house prices over the past year, just in case it helps us see if a city is on the way up or getting cheaper at the moment.

 A chart like this is just a starting point – you’d need to read more about any place and then go visit in person before considering a move.
-But the idea is to start with data, and do some fun research.
+But the idea is to start with data, and then do some fun research based on what you learn.

 The Earth Awaits: Casting a Worldwide Net